The framework of the project

 b) To describe and compare identities throughout the participating countries self-concept data will be collected, as the scientific community widely agrees on the fact that “identity” and “self-concept” address the same phenomenon.
 The method to be applied is the Self-Concept Grid developed by Orlik (Orlik, P. (2006): Sprachspiele und Lebensformen, Lengerich; Orlik, P. (1979): Das Selbstkonzept als Bezugssystem sozialer Kognitionen, in: Zeitschrift für Sozialpsychologie, 10, 167-182), which is based on the grid-technique developed by Kelly (Kelly, G. A. (1955).
 The Psychology of Personal Constructs.
 New York).

-The application of both methods can be quickly learned, as has been proven by several tests that have been previously conducted with similar groups of students.
+The application of both methods can be learned fast, as has been proven by several tests that have been conducted with similar groups of students up-front.
 The training of the teaching staff will be done beforehand in order to be qualified to apply the methods and demonstrate their use to their students.
 Each teacher will train students’ groups composed of all the six nations participating in the project.
 Those students who are visiting participants in a foreign hosting country will be limited to observe non-verbal behaviour, as they will most likely not be able to understand the verbal behaviour.
 The comparison of their foreign perspective with the local students’ view will lead to an essential gain for all students as they will become aware of cultural biases while working together.

 Examples of leading questions